 THIS WEEK: Lead Me to the Cross…Plant a Seed…Find the Cross!

-23 Jesus replied, “The hour has come for the Son of Man to be glorified.
-24 I tell you the truth, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
+Jesus said, (John 12:24) I tell you the truth, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
 But if it dies, it produces many seeds.

 Jesus didn’t get into all the specifics of the seed, but he uses the biology of a seed to set up the theology of what he was going to do.

 First the biology.
 A seed has three main components: 1) the outer shell, 2) the endosperm and the 3) embryo.
 The outer shell hardens as the seed matures on the parent plant and encapsulates all the energy and information the seed needs to later germinate and produce another plant.
 If the seed doesn’t mature (is a “wet” seed) it won’t germinate.
 It would be like picking a green bean (while it is still green) and trying to plant the seed.
 It doesn’t work because the seed isn’t mature until the bean has dried out and the seed’s outer shell hardened.